DoodleScheduling/hiring-challenges/backend-engineer/README.md

 The design of the API is up to you.

-In the **assets** folder you can find a JSON file, which contain some data that you can use to bootstrap your database.
-We expect the responses from your API to match the shape of the polls in that file.
+In the **assets** folder you can find the `pols.json` file, which contain some data that you can use to bootstrap your database.
+We expect the responses from your API to be compatible with the shape of the polls in that file.

 Your solution should be runnable locally using `docker-compose`.
 Don't forget to include all the dependencies of your service in the composer file, including your database system of choice.